Table of Contents

 Depending on the type of coat your pooch inherits, the grooming rituals may be more or less demanding.
 Typically, Pekehunds are not complicated to maintain, especially the ones with shorter hair.
 Weekly brushing should be enough.
 Even if they get the longer coat, a thorough session twice a week will do the trick.
 In case you notice that your canine is suffering from dry skin, talk to your vet about adding supplements to their diet.

 The feathering around the ears and chest should be trimmed.
 If you are not into it, take your baby to a doggy beauty salon to give them a fancy hairstyle.
 While you are there, have their nails clipped as well.

 You should pay special attention to the ears because both breeds tend to wax excessively.
 To avoid infections, clean them with wet wipes or rinse with a prescribed solution.
-Pekehunds will require a monthly bath, and you should make sure you use an excellent doggy shampoo.
+Pekehunds will require a monthly bath, and you should make sure you use an excellent all-natural doggy shampoo.